I’m Vivian.

 When the website migrated to ExpressionEngine (EE) from individual .ASP files around 2014, we realized the CMS’ limitations after using it for 8 months.
 We stayed with EE due to the purchased license before my tenure here.
 The main issues were:

-Needing to pay for EE license upgrade in order to use pay-to-play plugins by 3rd party developers.
+2. Paying for an EE license upgrade in order to use pay-to-play plugins by 3rd party developers.

 Learning from the Competition

 With budget and time constraints for this project, I focused more on competitive research over user research.
 I wanted to see how our competitors presented their content, what were behind and in front of their paywalls and how they structured their subscriptions system.
-Publications like Wine Spectator, Decanter, and Robert Parker’s Wine Advocate all report similar content as Wine & Spirits.Comparing their content to W&S’, their features had follow-up stories to keep the reader engaged on the site; they also separated industry and wine news apart.
-The most obvious one was highlighting their wine reviews either in the navigation or as part of the homepage content.
+Publications like Wine Spectator, Decanter, and Robert Parker’s Wine Advocate all report similar content as Wine & Spirits.Our competitors' features had follow-up stories to keep the reader engaged.
+The most obvious one was highlighting their wine reviews either in the navigation or as feature content on the homepage.

 Sorting Out the Navigation